 The approximation of national legislation with the European legislation, starting from the Law on Consumer Protection, following with the other laws that in one way or another regulate the field of consumer protection;

-Drafting the Programmes, respectively strategies for Consumer Protection, and as an outcome it is drafted the Programme for consumer protection 2010-2014.
+Drafting the Programmes, respectively strategies for Consumer Protection, and as an outcome the Programme for consumer protection 2010-2014 was drafted.

 The vision of the Programme 2010-2014 was "Consumer empowerment”, and the idea was to ensure the confidence in an honest and competitive market, and they (Consumers) are part of that market and form an active part by exercising their rights and powers of well-informed choice.
 The main policies of the Programme 2010-2014 were defined as follows:

-Improvement of the safety of customers by relying on an effective infrastructure of quality according to the best European practices;
+Improvement of the safety of customers by relying on an effective quality infrastructure according to the best European practices;

 Improvement of transparency of the market and trading practices on protection of economic interests of consumers, by improving access to complaints and consultations;